RMNCLDYO/nextjs-postgres-drizzle-starter/README.md

 - `pnpm dev` - Start the development server with Turbopack
 - `pnpm build` - Build the application for production
 - `pnpm start` - Start the production server
-- `pnpm lint` - Lint the codebase using Biome
+- `pnpm lint` - Lint and format the codebase using Biome
+- `pnpm lint:fix` - Fix linting issues automatically
+- `pnpm format` - Format code using Biome

 ## Styling